Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.23 (BR)
+- Unclean Colony Icon gives more choice.
+- Fixed Smart spending not building enough factories.

+2024.11.23 (Xilmi)
+- Make AI aware of amount of capturable techs.
+  - This should prevent the AI from going insane with invasions trying to capture techs when tech-capturing is disabled.

 2024.11.22 (BR)
 - New icon to inform about the presence of unclean colonies, and provide a way to clean them all.